SCO Group, Inc. v. International Business Machines Corp.: GPL and the US Constitution

 Since the GNU General Public License for the most part disclaims exclusive rights, SCO claimed that its use violates this clause.
-SCO's argument asks the court to limit both Congress's discretion in implementing the copyright clause, which the Supreme Court refused to do in Eldred v.
+SCO's argument asked the court to limit both Congress's discretion in implementing the copyright clause, which the Supreme Court refused to do in Eldred v.
 Ashcroft, and copyright holders' discretion over the enjoyment of their exclusive rights.
 The GPL specifically prohibits, in section 7, distribution of software in jurisdictions where the laws are incompatible with the GPL, so a ruling that upheld SCO's constitutional argument would prevent distribution of Linux (and other copylefted software) in the United States.

-Other commentators disagree however.
+Other commentators disagreed however.
 One such commentator, Tom Carey, partner and chairman of a Boston intellectual property law firm, even went so far as to say "Attacks on the GPL are far-fetched and a little bit desperate".
 Stacey Quandt, principal analyst at Quandt Analytics, remarked, "SCO's prior claim that the GPL was unconstitutional was equivalent to Microsoft's claims about open source being un-American—totally ridiculous.".

 Professor Eben Moglen, on leave from the Columbia University law faculty for the year 2006–2007, speaking as counsel to the Free Software Foundation (FSF) who is responsible for drafting the GPL, also takes this view.
 He says, "I believe the constitutionality attack on the GPL is not a tenable legal argument but is rather a public relations argument."
 In a talk at Harvard in February, he addressed the issue of constitutionality by referring to Congress' recent extension of copyright term limits.
 "It turns out that there's no such thing as an unconstitutional copyright rule," he said, "if Congress passes it, and if it observes the distinction between expression and idea."